jpchaib/jp-portfolio/README.md

 ## Contact

-You can contact me via email at [YOUR_EMAIL] or through my LinkedIn profile at [YOUR_LINKEDIN_PROFILE].
+You can contact me via email at joaopedrochaib@gmail.com or through my LinkedIn profile at https://www.linkedin.com/in/joao-pedro-chaib-de-toledo-alves-pinto-39839915a/.
 I'm always open to discussing new opportunities and collaborations.